PayThePizzo/Predictive-Analysis-Notes/Theory/10 - GLM.md

 * $\theta$, the **location** parameter which is related to where the distribution is centered;
 * $\phi$, the **scale** parameter defines how the distribution is dispersed.

-One of the characteristics of this family of functions is that, it is possible to write the **pdf** as:
+One of the characteristics of this family of functions is that, it is possible to write the **probability distribution** as:
 ```math
 f(y; \theta, \phi) = exp \left\{\frac{y\theta - b(\theta)}{a(\phi)} + c(y, \theta)\right\}
 ```
 * $\mathbb{E}[Y]= b'(\theta)$
 * $Var[Y] = a(\phi)b''(\theta)$